Source: Facebook, Quora, Twitter("X")

 ("Some People Experience Blissful Ecstasy Right Before a Seizure.
 Could Understanding This Feeling Help Treat Depression?")

-Understanding epileptic seizures promises to unlock the molecular signature of pure bliss - a momentous discovery in the history of science, ethics and medicine.
+Understanding ecstatic epileptic seizures promises to unlock the molecular signature of pure bliss - a momentous discovery in the history of science, ethics and medicine.
 This phenomenon shouldn't be treated as niche, but mainstreamed.

 And why optimize only hyperactivation of the dorsal anterior insula?